 That being said, here is some great important information about the Romanian deadlift that we think you can benefit from.
 But first, we’ll start with how the RDL got its actual name.

 The Romanian deadlift admittedly has a name that creates a sense of curiosity about its origins.
 So, to answer the question of where the name came from, the RDL was named after a very accomplished Romanian weightlifter named Nicolae “Nicu” Vlad.

 Apparently, a few American weightlifters spotted Vlad doing his version of the “deadlift” and named the lift after him since he was from Romania.

 But, the RDL is technically not a deadlift since it not lifted off the ground, which makes the name a bit confusing.

 Like previously mentioned, the RDL works the entire posterior chain (Backside of the body) of muscles.
 But there are also muscles which receive a lot of stimulation due to their assistance in the exercise.

-A study showed hamstring activity to be very high during the RDL and this is a main target muscle.
+A study showed hamstring activation to be very high during the RDL and this is a main target muscle, which is why you see the RDL being utilized heavily by lifters on leg days.
 (1)

 But, overall the rear muscles are worked pretty equally.

 - Back (Rhomboids, Latissimus Dorsi, Trapezius and Erector Spinae)